kaleababayneh/lumera-vault/README.md

-A school issues an academic certificate; the encrypted document lives **permanently on [Lumera Cascade](https://lumera.io)**, its commitment hash + Cascade pointer are anchored on **[Midnight](https://midnight.network) (preprod)**, and the student later proves selective claims about it with **real ZK circuits** — without revealing the certificate.
+A school issues an academic certificate; the encrypted document lives **permanently on [Lumera Cascade](https://lumera.io)**, its commitment hash + Cascade pointer are anchored on **[Midnight](https://midnight.network) (preprod)**, and the student later proves selective claims about it without revealing the certificate.

-No simulation: Compact contract compiled & deployed on Midnight preprod, real proofs via the [1AM wallet](https://1am.xyz)'s ProofStation (gasless — fees sponsored), and real permanent storage through [cascade-api](https://github.com/kaleababayneh/cascade-api) (no Keplr / Lumera wallet needed in the browser).
+Compact contract compiled & deployed on Midnight preprod, proofs via either the [1AM wallet](https://1am.xyz)'s ProofStation or local proof server, and permanent storage through [cascade-api](https://github.com/kaleababayneh/cascade-api) (no Keplr / Lumera wallet needed in the browser).